hqtoan94/hqtoan94.github.io/_posts/2020-05-12-create-personal-blog-using-jekyll-and-github-pages.md

 #### 2. Automated:

 As you might now, there are a lot of CI tools which offer free plans for Open Source projects such as Circle CI, Travis CI, etc..
-But in this post, I will utilize Travis CI because there are a some guideline to handle this step by using Travis CI.
+But in this post, I will utilize Travis CI because there are some guidelines to handle this step by using Travis CI.
 Jekyll has [guided us to integrate Travis CI](https://jekyllrb.com/docs/deployment/automated/){:target="_blank"} as a Continuous Integration Service.
 Travis CI also has something else for us, [Github Pages Deployment guideline](https://docs.travis-ci.com/user/deployment/pages/){:target="_blank"}.
-Why we're not combine those 2 documents so that we could have a complete CI/CD solution?
+Why we don't combine those 2 documents so that we could have a complete CI/CD solution?
 Hell yeah, let's set it up.

 Firstly, we have to enable Travis and Github: